NxPKG/khulnasoft-docs/content/dns/troubleshooting/dns-probe-finished-nxdomain.md

 `DNS_PROBE_FINISHED` means that the DNS request for a resource timed out and `NXDOMAIN` stands for non-existent domain.
 Together, these messages mean that the DNS query for a specific resource could not locate an associated domain.

-Though visitors sometimes encounter this error — or similarly worded messages from Safari, Edge, or Firefox — because of network or local DNS issues, it might point to an issue with your DNS records in Cloudflare.
+Though visitors sometimes encounter this error — or similarly worded messages from Safari, Edge, or Firefox — because of network or local DNS issues, it might point to an issue with your DNS records in Khulnasoft.

 ## Potential solutions